prasanna192005/code-we-met/README.md

-# 🚀 Job We Met – The Ultimate Hiring & DSA Playground
+# 🚀 Code We Met – The Ultimate Hiring & DSA Playground

 **Job We Met**, powered by **codeCRUX**, is an all-in-one platform that integrates job applications, live interviews, and DSA learning into a seamless experience.
 Whether you're a recruiter looking for top talent or a candidate preparing for coding interviews, this platform has everything you need!